SarthakHa/VaccineGuidecuHacking/README.md

 The user can also learn more about the simulation and the model used by scrolling down the page to the sections "Learn About the Model" and "Learn about the Simulation".

 ## Real World Impact
 Guide Vaccine aims to provide real world advice to government officials about how best to allocate their limited vaccines.
 Although the model used is limited as of now, given longer training time and more complicated models, the results would be more accurate and could provide real world benefit in this global time of need.
+Our solution is very modular which means that these assumptions only impact the environment we make for the AI agent and that the training will essentially remain the same.
+This makes it very easy for us to update our model in the future as more data becomes available, making our product adaptable and versatile.

+## Limitations
+The approach used is not the best solution yet, since our proposed distribution only works as well as the model for the environment we made, which makes many assumptions about the data produced by the governments as well as how the vaccine will reduce death rates.
+We made a few assumptions in our approach, namely that there are no asymptomatic cases and that the vaccine is instantly and randomly distributed across demographics, not prioritized to certain patients.
+These assumptions can be relaxed once more data is found that predicts the spread of COVID-19 better, as well as the effects of prioritized vaccinations on certain demographics.

 ## Installing dependencies